mareknowak/cardsnif/README.md

 end
 ```

-### Rust NIF version runs slower

-Serialization and deserialization is relatively easy but is not free.
-The
-simplest Elixir's update function takes 1-4 microseconds but its Rust's
-counterpart needs from 100 to 400 microseconds so Elixir's version of the whole
+### Time of execution

+*Serde_rustler* is a nice library but *rustler* is faster.
+On my machine
+execution of the *rustler* version of a game *update* function takes on average
+about 60 microseconds while *serde_rustler* takes about 160 microseconds.

+How does it compare to Elixir version of the game?
+Simple *update* runs in about
-game runs faster than Rust's one!
-Only shuffling the deck of 52 cards is faster
+5 microsecond so Rust NIF versions are slower.
+Only shuffling the deck of 52
-in Rust. *Caveat!
-First run of a Rust NIF function takes a lot of time (like
+cards is faster in Rust. *Caveat!
+First run of a Rust NIF function can take a
-20000 microseconds or more).
+lot of time (like 20000 microseconds or more).
 Subsequent runs are much faster.*

-If speed is the only concern then one should consider substituting Elixir
+If speed is the only concern then one should carefuly measure the speed of
-function with Rust NIF only if its execution time is greater then 500
-microseconds.
+execution of Elixir function before replacing it with NIF.